pytorch/executorch/examples/demo-apps/android/ExecuTorchDemo/README.md

 * Refer to [Setting up ExecuTorch](https://pytorch.org/executorch/stable/getting-started-setup) to set up the repo and dev environment.
 * Download and install [Android Studio and SDK](https://developer.android.com/studio).
 * Supported Host OS: CentOS, macOS Ventura (M1/x86_64).
 See below for Qualcomm HTP specific requirements.
 * *Qualcomm HTP Only[^1]:* To build and run on Qualcomm's AI Engine Direct, please follow [Building and Running ExecuTorch with Qualcomm AI Engine Direct Backend](build-run-qualcomm-ai-engine-direct-backend.md) for hardware and software pre-requisites.
+The version we use for this tutorial is 2.19.
+The chip we use for this tutorial is SM8450.
 :::
 ::::